A green journey – from flip-flops to running shoes, St Michael & All Angels, Flax Bourton

 Churches across all denominations in England and Wales can now register to participate in Churches Count on Nature, an annual scheme where people visit churchyards and record the plant and animal species they encounter.
 Read more, and find out how to register, in the full article on our A Rocha UK blog post here.

-Churches across all denominations in England and Wales can now register to participate in Churches Count on Nature 2025 – an annual scheme where people visit church and chapel yards and record the plant and animal species they encounter.
+Churches Count on Nature (CCoN) is an annual scheme where people visit church and chapel yards and record the plant and animal species they encounter.
 Often, this land is home to precious biodiverse habitats and managing them for people and nature is important.
-The biodiversity survey, supported by environmental charities A Rocha UK and Caring for God’s Acre, as well as the Church of England and the Church in Wales, takes place from 7th – 15th June 2025.
-Churches Count on Nature is part of Love Your Burial Ground Week.
+Churches across all denominations in England and Wales can register to participate from 16th March 2026, and CCoN 2026 will run from 6-14 June.
 If you don’t have a churchyard or graveyard, you can still participate by connecting with another local church that does.
 Or maybe you could get a local school or wildlife group involved?
-Find out more, including how to access resources, record your sightings, and register your event here.
-There is also a map showing events already registered – why not explore what is happening in your local area?
-Inspiration from churches who hosted a Churches Count on Nature event in previous years St Anne’s, Penparcau, Aberystwyth Eco Church does take you to some strange and interesting …
+Inspiration from churches who hosted a Churches Count on Nature event in previous years St Anne’s, Penparcau, Aberystwyth Eco Church does take you to some strange and interesting places, but I’d never imagined that it would lead me to a church committee meeting where I would be asking for permission to build a sunbed …for reptiles …at church.
+You can imagine the looks that I got!
+So, how did I end up there, and was I successful?
+Well, in spring 2023, St Anne’s, Penparcau, Aberystwyth, already held a bronze Eco Church award.
+As we worked towards silver, we were starting to …

 The new Eco Church survey launches